10_Climateimpacted_Foods_Headerb.png

 6. Belgian cows feel the heat

 Cows in Europe are producing less milk, containing fewer proteins and fats, due to rising temperatures.
-Warmer temperatures also make cattle more susceptible to diseases and physical problems, and encourage the spread of disease-carrying insects from southern regions further up north.
+Warmer temperatures also make cattle more susceptible to diseases and physical problems and encourage the spread of disease-carrying insects from southern regions further up north.
 Simultaneously, climate change complicates the supply of quality and affordable fodder due to the deteriorating cereal harvest, giving dairy farmers real cause for alarm.

 7. Legumes remove nitrogen from Canadian air

 Legumes (such as kidney beans, lentils or chickpeas) are relatively resistant to climate change.
-Besides a high tolerance for drought, their broad genetic diversity means legumes lend themselves to adapting to new conditions by selecting for more climate-resilient varieties.
-They are also able to “fix” nitrogen from the air into the soil, meaning they need fewer artificial fertilisers than other crops.
+Besides a high tolerance for drought, their broad genetic diversity means legumes lend themselves to adapting to new conditions by selecting more climate-resilient varieties.
+They can also “fix” nitrogen from the air into the soil, meaning they need fewer artificial fertilisers than other crops.
 According to the scientific journal Nature, Canada is one of the few winners of climate change since warmer weather makes greater parts of the country fit for agriculture, allowing Canadian farmers to grow a greater variety of crops (including legumes).

 8. Bananas from Ecuador risk getting sick

 One in four bananas on European shop shelves are from Ecuador.
-Almost all of them belong to the Cavendish breed and are practically genetically identical.This makes them extremely vulnerable to diseases and even extinction as a species.
+Almost all of them belong to the Cavendish breed and are practically genetically identical.
+This makes them extremely vulnerable to diseases and even extinction as a species.
 In fact, this has happened once before: in the 1950s, one disease eradicated the entire world’s supply of Gros Michel banana plants (the most popular banana before the Cavendish).

 This history lesson is more relevant than ever, with a fungus known as Panama Disease spreading across the globe - aided by warmer global temperatures.
 With the future of the Cavendish looking uncertain, farmers and researchers are working hard to contain Panama Disease as best they can and find new, more resistant banana varieties to replace the Cavendish.